Kaszanas/SC2DatasetPreparator/README.md

 ### Using Docker

 1. Build the docker image from: https://github.com/Kaszanas/SC2InfoExtractorGo
-2. Run the commands as described in the ```Makefile```.
+2. Run the commands as described in the ```makefile```.
 But first make sure that all of the script parameters are set according to your needs.

 ### Using Python